Florida Electronic Lien and Title FAQs

 Sign Up

-Ready to sign up?
-Activating an account with ADD123.com takes just a few clicks.
-Sign up now.
+Creating an account with Auto Data Direct takes just a few clicks.
+Get started

 Still have questions?
 Email Auto Data Direct's friendly and knowledgeable customer support representatives!